PaperMC/docs/src/content/docs/paper/dev/api/entity-api/entity-pathfinder.md

 :::important

-The pathfinder is only available for Mobs, not for all entities.
+The pathfinder is only available for entities that implement `Mob`.

 :::

-Lets say that we have a `Cow` and we want it to move to a specific `Player`'s location.
+Let's say that we have a `Cow` and we want it to move to a specific `Player`'s location.
 We can do this by getting the pathfinder for the cow and then setting the path to the player's location:

 ```java